- What Is The Medicare Safety Net?

 Another reason to join TUH is their high customer satisfaction rating.
 TUH members reported a satisfaction rating of 96%.
 Thanks to this, TUH has been growing five times faster than average with 50% of its new members joining through word of mouth.

-If you join TUH, you can choose between hospital cover and extras cover – or a mix of both under a combination policy.
+If you join TUH, you can choose between separate hospital cover – or a combination of hospital and extras cover under one policy.

 Extras insurance covers general, non-hospital treatment like TUH dental, physiotherapy, optical and chiropractic care.
-TUH’s extras cover includes comprehensive extras, family extras, healthy options, mid-range extras and basic extras – depending on your needs and life stage.
+TUH’s extras cover includes the following:

 How do you make a claim with TUH?